amrosnik/legiscrapor/README.md

 **Then re-install the package via `pip install .` from the package main directory to update the package.**
 The tests need to know where chromedriver is located, as well as the download path for testing the PDF download functions.
 There are more detailed instructions in the comments of `customize_me.txt`.

-This can be done in one of two ways, from the command line while in the package main directory:
+Unit tests can be run in one of two ways (both from the command line while in the package main directory):

 ```python
 python setup.py test